Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 }
 ```

-The certificate needs to include the previous certificate timestamp in the deletion certificateto link both certificates together.
+The certificate needs to include the previous certificate timestamp in the deletion certificate to link both certificates together.

-> Future evolution: link the certificates with 1/ the brief signature 2/ a certificate id.
-This kind of link can be done between the share and brief certificate too.

 Who need witch certificate ?